Autism Spectrum Disorder

 Stage 1: General Developmental Screening During Well-Child Checkups

 Every child should receive well-child checkups with a pediatrician or an early childhood health care provider.
-The American Academy of Pediatrics recommends that all children be screened for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, and specifically for autism at their 18- and 24-month well-child visits.
-Additional screenings might be needed if a child is at high risk for ASD or developmental problems.
-Children at high risk include those who have a family member with ASD, have some ASD behaviors, have older parents, have certain genetic conditions, or who were born at a very low birth weight.
+The American Academy of Pediatrics recommends that all children receive screening for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, with specific autism screenings at the 18- and 24-month well-child visits.
+A child may receive additional screenings if they are at high risk for ASD or developmental problems.

-Parents’ experiences and concerns are very important in the screening process for young children.
-Sometimes the doctor will ask parents questions about their child’s behaviors and combine those answers with information from ASD screening tools and with his or her observations of the child.
-To read more about ASD screening tools, visit the Centers for Disease Control and Prevention’s (CDC) website at www.cdc.gov/ncbddd/autism/hcp-screening.html.
+Considering caregivers’ experiences and concerns is an important part of the screening process for young children.
+The health care provider may ask questions about the child’s behaviors and evaluate those answers in combination with information from ASD screening tools and clinical observations of the child.
+To learn more about ASD screening tools, visit the Centers for Disease Control and Prevention (CDC) website .

-- Age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting
+- Assessment of age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting

-The outcome of this evaluation will result in a formal diagnosis and recommendations for treatment.
+The outcome of this evaluation may result in a formal diagnosis and recommendations for treatment.

 Diagnosis in Older Children and Adolescents

-ASD symptoms in older children and adolescents who attend school are often first recognized by parents and teachers and then evaluated by the school’s special education team.
-The school’s team may perform an initial evaluation and then recommend these children visit their primary health care doctor or a doctor who specializes in ASD for additional testing.
+Caregivers and teachers are often the first to recognize ASD symptoms in older children and adolescents who attend school.
+The school’s special education team may perform an initial evaluation and then recommend that a child undergo additional evaluation with their primary health care provider or a health care provider who specializes in ASD.

-Parents may talk with these doctors about their child’s social difficulties, including problems with subtle communication.
-These subtle communication issues may include problems understanding tone of voice, facial expressions, or body language.
+A child’s caregivers may talk with these health care providers about the child’s social difficulties, including problems with subtle communication.
+These subtle communication differences may include problems understanding tone of voice, facial expressions, or body language.
 Older children and adolescents may have trouble understanding figures of speech, humor, or sarcasm.
-Parents may also find that their child has trouble forming friendships with peers.
+They also may have trouble forming friendships with peers.

 Diagnosis in Adults

-Adults who notice signs and symptoms of ASD should talk with a doctor and ask for a referral for an ASD evaluation.
-Although testing for ASD in adults is still being refined, adults can be referred to a neuropsychologist, psychologist, or psychiatrist who has experience with ASD.
+Adults who notice signs and symptoms of ASD should talk with a health care provider and ask for a referral for an ASD evaluation.
+Although evaluation for ASD in adults is still being refined, adults can be referred to a neuropsychologist, psychologist, or psychiatrist who has experience with ASD.
 The expert will ask about: